-In Ghana we establish smaller community food forests consisting of 2,000 – 5,000 fruit, herbal and nut trees to help poor villages easier access to vital food sources.
+In Ghana we established smaller community food forests consisting of 2,000 – 5,000 fruit, herbal and nut trees to help poor villages easier access to vital food sources.

-- As a company you can donate entire community food forests or a part of it.
-Call us!
+- Companies donated entire community food forests or a part of it.

-During 2019 we established the first five pilot projects in the villages of Zorobogu, Alhassan Kura, Kupal Gbeni, Kurawura Kura and Nyogbeni.
-We learned a lot about managing afforestation projects in Ghana, and now we are ready to start many more projects professionally lead by our very competent Ghanaian project manager Christopher.
+In 2019 we established the first five pilot projects in the villages of Zorobogu, Alhassan Kura, Kupal Gbeni, Kurawura Kura and Nyogbeni.
+We learned a lot about managing afforestation projects in Ghana, and through 2021 more Food Forest projects followed professionally lead by our Ghanaian project manager Christopher.

 The climate challenge we face calls for action right now and it is commonly agreed among leading scientists across the globe that planting trees is the most effective way to reduce CO2.
 Furthermore, we see the desserts expanding forcing local communities to flee from their homes due to drought and lack of food.

 In the Northern part of Ghana about 60% of the young people leave their home immediately after elementary school heading for the larger cities looking for jobs because there are no opportunities locally and in their eyes no future.